aquasecurity/aws-marketplace-eks-byol/README-BYOL.md

 ## Deployment considerations

-### 1. EKS cluster environment
+#### 1. EKS cluster environment
 Aqua can be deployed on an existing EKS cluster to secure your running workload or you can choose to deploy Aqua on a separate EKS environment than that of the workloads.

-### 2. Install AWS CLI
+#### 2. Install AWS CLI
 ```shell
 pip install awscli --upgrade --user
 ```

-### 3. Aqua license and registry credentials
+#### 3. Aqua license and registry credentials
 This installation needs an existing Aqua CSP license as well as the registry credentials to pull images from Aqua's private registry.
 If you do not already have them, please reach out to Aqua at [Cloud Sales](mailto:cloudsales@aquasec.com)

-### 4. Install Aquactl
+#### 4. Install Aquactl
-Aquactl is a command line tool that provides a wide variety of functionality related to Aqua CSP deployment and operation.
+Aquactl is a command-line tool that provides a wide variety of functionality related to Aqua CSP deployment and operation.
-You can get the latest helm installation [aquactl](https://docs.aquasec.com/docs/aquactl-functions-and-usage#section-download-aquactl).
+You can get the latest [aquactl](https://docs.aquasec.com/docs/aquactl-functions-and-usage#section-download-aquactl) binary and make it executable.
-Make it executable
 ```shell
 chmod +x aquactl
 ```

-### 5. Database Options
+#### 5. Database Options

 This helm chart includes an Aqua provided PostgreSQL database container for small environments and/or testing scenarios.
 For production deployments Aqua recommends implementing a dedicated managed database such as Amazon RDS.
 Please refer to [RDS requirements](#2-rds-requirements)

 ## Deployment Scenarios